OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/deploying-tf-using-juju-charms.rst

       juju add-unit nova-compute --to 3 # Add one more unit

-4. Deploy and configure TF services.
+4. Deploy and configure OpenSDN services.

    ::